jamesamiller/dotfiles/README.md

 macos.sh
 ```

+The `macos.sh` file contains terminal commands for setting system defaults.
+It's included for reference.

 ## Add custom commands without committing

 If `~/.extra` exists, it will be sourced along with the other files.
 You can use this to add a few custom commands without the need to commit.